Configure a Profile via qodana.yaml

 When this number of problems is reached, the container executes

-An example with different configuration options
+Example of different configuration options

 In the example above,